Blyzz616/LHL-TaNL-Logs/README.md

 ### Setting up the Log Server on Kali-Linux

-Similarly, setting up the Kali server to recevie the logs was relatively easy.
+Similarly, setting up the Kali server to receive the logs was relatively easy.
 Installing `rsyslog` was required followed by

 ```
 $template IISLogFormat, "/var/log/iis/%HOSTNAME%.log"